-The first area of concern is charges and whether the mutual fund has a Deferred Sales Charge (DSC) where up-front commissions are waived if the funds are held for a set period of time, usually six to seven years.
+The first area to examine is to look at the initial set-up of your mutual funds.
+A common way of purchasing mutual funds is through a DSC or BE set-up (Deferred Sales Charge or Back-End load) where up-front commissions are waived if the funds are held for a set period of time, usually six to seven years.
 Unfortunately, if you need to sell prior to the maturity date, you could be charged anywhere from 3-6% in redemption fees.
-When the markets turn sour, as they did in 2008, it is especially important to be nimble but DSC redemption schedules and fees can limit your agility.
+If you invested \$20,000 in a DSC fund, it could cost you anywhere from \$600 to \$1,200 in redemption fees to get out and it makes no difference if the fund is underperforming.

 If you own underperforming DSC funds, you have some options.
 You can take advantage of the yearly 10% redemption allowance or you can switch within the fund family to a better performing product.
-Read the fine print carefully, as fund companies differ in the technicalities.
 Neither option is perfect but at least they can help minimize DSC exposure and return some of your flexibility.

 Your depth of diversification is an important aspect to examine.
-The average mutual fund investor only needs 4-5 solid funds to achieve adequate diversification.
+The average mutual fund investor only needs 5-6 solid funds to achieve adequate diversification.
 Any more and you start to see the holdings overlap because many funds have the same companies in their top holdings.
-If you have several types of Canadian-focused funds, chances are very good that you have duplicated holdings.
+For example, if you have several types of Canadian-focused funds, chances are very good that you own a fair bit of Royal Bank.